PatrikNeunteufel/PruneCopy/README.md

 - multiple source folders (`--source <sourcepaths>` instead of `<sourcepath>`)
 - multiple destination folders (`--destination <destpaths>` instead of `<destpath>`)
 - check for updates (`--update`)

+new features in v1.0.3:
+- added `--preset` to load a preset file
+- added `--save-preset` to save the current command line arguments as a preset
+- added `--show-preset` to show the presets command line arguments
+- added `--list-presets` to list all available presets
+- added more log levels, they now work hirarchically All > Standard > Info > Warning > Error > None
+- added deprecated info when using deprecated flags
+-
+deprecated features:
+- `--cmdln-out-off`: replaced by `--log-level none`

 ---